glamperd/snappframes/README.md

 To deploy `circuits/verifier.sol`, follow the instructions at https://github.com/therealyingtong/deploySnappframeVerifier.
 We've already deployed one at https://rinkeby.etherscan.io/address/0xDcDCDd25f10ad1A26090010a89994Eb644f88427#code.
 And https://ropsten.etherscan.io/address/0xEd3564b7377b90fad536e428e54d856E6928b4dA#code.

 To generate the inputs to `verifyProof`, use `snarkjs generatecall`.
 We've saved the inputs in `test/verifyProof.js`.
 In fact, if you run that file you'll be able to directly interact with the `Verifier.sol` contract on Rinkeby.

+We also wrote a wrapper `Snappframes.sol` (deployed at https://ropsten.ethereum.com/address/0x86B689477554856Ba360b699e79b3dc9293F1183) which provides deposit and withdraw functionality.
+You can interact with it using `test/snappframes_test.js`.
+NB: the `MiMC` hash is not working yet on Solidity.
+We couldn't quite get the hang of Javascript cryptography!